starsjf/Tap2pair/Readme.md

 ## Configuration Settings
+The wireless mouse used in this demo is:
+- Microsoft Designer

 This needs the python site packages blew:
 - python 3.6
 - numpy
 - sicpy
+- bluetooth libs (install before pybluez)

+    > sudo apt-get install libboost-python-dev libboost-thread-dev libbluetooth-dev libglib2.0-dev

 - pybluez

     This package needs bluetooth lib from the drive layer.
-Install the libs from apt-get with code blew.

-- bluetooth lib

-    > sudo apt-get install libboost-python-dev libboost-thread-dev libbluetooth-dev libglib2.0-dev

 ## FAQ